 Beginning with a biblical definition of Christian discipleship, special attention is given to identifying what Christian discipleship looks like in the adolescent culture.
 Students review various components of a ministry of discipleship and examine strategies of discipling youth.
-The course is an intensive 5-day field trip to view various youth discipleship programs.
+The course is an intensive 4-day field trip to view various youth discipleship programs.
 Students will be charged an additional fee to cover extra food and housing costs for the travel component of the course.
-Due to the unusual nature of this course, it is offered only in Summer Session.
-Prerequisites: minimum grades of C in YMIN 101,102.